 Coca-Cola Company (KO).
 Below are some highlights from the above linked analysis:

-Company Description: The Coca-Cola Company is world's largest soft drink company, KO also has a sizable fruit juice business.
+Company Description: The Coca-Cola Company is the world's largest soft drink company, and also has a sizable fruit juice business.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 2. 20-Year DCF Price